Lacy (song): Background and promotion

 Olivia Rodrigo (pictured in 2021) first started writing "Lacy" as a poem for a homework assignment.

-Olivia Rodrigo's debut studio album, Sour (2021), was released in May 2021, following which she took a break from songwriting for six months.
-She conceived the follow-up album, Guts (2023), at the age of 19, while experiencing "lots of confusion, mistakes, awkwardness & good old fashioned teen angst".
-Sours producer, Dan Nigro, returned to produce every track on it.
-They wrote over 100 songs and included the more rock-oriented tracks on the album because they drew a bigger reaction from her audiences during live shows.
+Olivia Rodrigo's debut studio album, Sour, was released in May 2021.
+Following the album's release, she took a break from songwriting for six months.
+Rodrigo conceived the follow-up album, Guts (2023), while experiencing "lots of confusion, mistakes, awkwardness & good old fashioned teen angst".
+Dan Nigro, who produced Sour, returned as the producer.

-Rodrigo began attending poetry classes at the University of Southern California in 2022.
-She was required to write a poem during a homework assignment.
-Rodrigo called it "Lacy" and came up with the titular line while sitting at her kitchen counter: "Lacy, oh Lacy, skin like puff pastry."
-She described the inspiration as "this sort of all-encompassing envy that I was feeling".
-Upon liking the poem, Rodrigo transformed it into a song with Nigro as the co-writer.
-"Lacy" was the first song she conceived by starting with a completely formed lyric and creating the melody later, having usually done both simultaneously.
-Rodrigo described it as an amusing test for her as an artist and called the final result one of her favorite songs on Guts.
+While attending poetry classes at USC, the University of Southern California, in 2022, Rodrigo conceived "Lacy" as a poem for a homework assignment.
+She came up with the titular line while sitting at her kitchen counter: "Lacy, oh Lacy, skin like puff pastry."
+Rodrigo described the inspiration as "this sort of all-encompassing envy that [she] was feeling".
+She liked the poem and transformed it into a song with Nigro.
+"Lacy" was the first song Rodrigo conceived by starting with a fully formed lyric before creating the melody, a process she described as an amusing test for herself as an artist.
+Rodrigo called the final result one of her favorite songs on Guts.

-Rodrigo announced the album title on June 26, 2023, and its lead single, "Vampire", was released four days later.
-On August 1, 2023, she revealed Gutss tracklist, which features "Lacy" as the fourth track.
-The song became available for digital download on the album, which was released on September 8, 2023.
-Following the release, it received attention due to the mysterious character of its subject matter, with fans suggesting the song might be about Taylor Swift, Gracie Abrams, or Sabrina Carpenter.
+On August 1, 2023, Rodrigo revealed the track list of Guts, which features "Lacy" as the fourth track.
+The song became available for digital download on the album, which was released on September 8.
+Following the release, it received attention from fans due to the mysterious character of its subject matter, with some suggesting the song might be about Taylor Swift, Gracie Abrams, or Sabrina Carpenter.
 When asked about the inspiration, Rodrigo responded: "All my songs are about me and about how I feel, I don't know!"

-On September 29, Rodrigo performed "Lacy" at the Bluebird Café.
-She sang an acoustic version of the song at the Grammy Museum on October 4, 2023.
+On September 29, 2023, Rodrigo performed "Lacy" for the first time at the Bluebird Café.
+She sang an acoustic version of the song at the Grammy Museum on October 3.
 Rodrigo reprised it at the Ace Hotel Los Angeles five days later, in a concert exclusively for American Express cardholders.
-She performed "Lacy" on a lavender acoustic guitar with a choir as the third song during a Tiny Desk concert in December 2023.
-The song was included on the set list of Rodrigo's 2024 concert tour, the Guts World Tour.
-She sings it while wriggling on an upraised dais before several dancers emerge from under it to perform choreography, which Vancouver Suns Stuart Derdeyn likened to Busby Berkeley's water ballet sequences during the Golden Age of Hollywood.
-Bows are prominently featured in the routine.
-Rodrigo reprised "Lacy" during her Lollapalooza Chile set in March 2025.
+During a Tiny Desk concert for NPR Music in December, she performed "Lacy" on a lavender acoustic guitar with a choir.
+The song was included on the set list of Rodrigo's 2024–2025 concert tour, the Guts World Tour.
+She sang it while wriggling on an upraised platform before several dancers emerged from under it to perform choreography; Vancouver Suns Stuart Derdeyn likened the choreography to Busby Berkeley's water ballet sequences during the Golden Age of Hollywood.
+Bows were prominently featured in the routine.
+That performance was included in the tour's associated concert film, Olivia Rodrigo: Guts World Tour (2024).
+In 2025, Rodrigo reprised the song during a string of festivals including Lollapalooza (Chile, Argentina, Brazil, France, and the US), Estéreo Picnic, Pa'l Norte, I-Days, and Osheaga.
+She performed it at the Park Avenue Armory during a concert hosted by American Express in October 2025, and in 2026 at a private concert at the Echo and for Spotify Billions Club at Teatre Grec.